mtdemircan/Documents/All_In_One.md

 At the end, click **Add Server**.
 Thats it!
 You have added your server to liman.

-# How to Install Sambahvl Plugin
+# How to Install Sambahvl Plugin with Upload

 At first, download sambahvl zip file: https://github.com/zekiahmetbayar/liman-sambahvl/archive/refs/heads/main.zip